Which Program is Best for My Child?

-At English Adventure camps, we have two programs to choose from, based on the camper's English level.
+At English Adventure camps, we have three programs to choose from, based on the camper's English level.
 For help in deciding which level is right for your child, please use this guide.

 English Challenge Program